-- The practice was clean and well maintained. - The practice had infection control procedures which followed published guidance.
+- The practice was clean and well maintained. - The practice had infection control procedures which followed published guidance. - The practice asked staff and patients for feedback about the services they provided, and received positive feedback.

-- The practice asked staff and patients for feedback about the services they provided, and received positive feedback. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risks in the practice, particularly with regard to health and - The practice had suitable safeguarding processes.
-Staff had been trained and knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - · Staff treated patients with dignity and respect and took measures to protect their privacy and personal information. - The practice made efforts to meet patients needs by making information within the practice available in different formats and languages. - Several staff spoke languages other than English. - The practice completed regular audits and used the information to make improvements. - The appointment system met patients' needs. - The practice held regular clinical meetings for dentists. - The practice had effective leadership.
-Staff felt involved and supported and worked well as a team. - The practice dealt with complaints positively and efficiently.
+- Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risks in the practice, particularly with regard to health and safety. - The security of NHS prescription pads needed to be tightened with better tracking and record keeping. - The practice had suitable safeguarding processes.
+Staff had been trained and knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took measures to protect their privacy and personal information. - The practice completed regular audits and used the information to make improvements. - The appointment system met patients' needs. - The practice had effective leadership.
+Staff felt involved and supported and worked well as a team. - The practice did not have an induction hearing loop to assist patients who used a hearing aid. - The practice dealt with complaints positively and efficiently.